geospace-code/airtools/README.rst

 python-AIRtools
 ===============

-Port of P.C.
-Hansen and J. S. Jørgensen `AIRtools <http://www2.compute.dtu.dk/~pcha/AIRtoolsII/>`_ Matlab suite of inversion / regularization tools
+Limited subset of P.C.
+Hansen and J. S. Jørgensen `AIRtools 1.0 <http://www2.compute.dtu.dk/~pcha/AIRtoolsII/>`_ Matlab suite of inversion / regularization tools, along with some ReguTools functions.
-ReguTools ports are also here.

 Also includes linear constrained least squares solver using cvxopt in ``lsqlin.py``

+We only converted the functions we needed, many more are available in Matlab from `AIRtools 2 <https://github.com/jakobsj/AIRToolsII>`_.

 .. contents::